HI Content of Group Galaxies from the FAST All Sky HI Survey: Method

 We selected galaxies with group richness $=1$ as the parent isolated galaxy sample and applied the same optical selection criteria used for group galaxies.
-To avoid potential interactions between isolated galaxies, we excluded close isolated galaxies.
-Following \citet{Feng19}, interacting galaxies are defined by the line of sight velocity difference of $|\Delta v|\le500\ \mathrm{km\ s^{-1}}$ and projected separation $d_{\mathrm{p}}\le200\ h^{-1}\mathrm{kpc}$.
-We selected $230$ control galaxies following the distribution of group galaxies, of which $140$ have H\,{\sc i} detections.
-We used equation \ref{eq:h1Sbf} to \ref{eq:fh1} to calculate H\,{\sc i} mass and gas fraction for non-detections.
-Figure \ref{fig:prop_dist} compares the basic properties of group (purple) and control (black) galaxies, showing consistent distributions in stellar mass, redshift, and $g-r$ color. \\
+For galaxies with halo mass below $4\times10^{11}M_\odot$, the halo radius is less than $200\ h^{-1}\mathrm{kpc}$ \citep{Yang07}.
+Even though these galaxies are identified with group richness $=1$, they might interact with their neighbors located at $200\ h^{-1}\mathrm{kpc}$.
+Interactions can significantly affect gas content of the galaxies \citep{Yu22,Huang24}.
+To avoid potential interactions between isolated galaxies, we excluded interacting galaxies following \citet{Feng19}.
+Interacting galaxies are defined by the line of sight velocity difference of $|\Delta v|\le500\ \mathrm{km\ s^{-1}}$ and projected separation $d_{\mathrm{p}}\le200\ h^{-1}\mathrm{kpc}$.
+We selected $230$ control galaxies following the distribution of group galaxies, of which $140$ have H\,{\sc i} detections, indicating a detection rate $\sim61\%$.
+We used Equation \ref{eq:h1Sbf} to \ref{eq:fh1} to calculate H\,{\sc i} mass and gas fraction for non-detections.
+The purple columns in Figure \ref{fig:prop_dist} indicate the basic properties of the control galaxies. \\

-To build the scaling relation for the H\,{\sc i} gas fraction, we modeled it with a linear mixture model with stellar mass and color as :
+To predict the H\,{\sc i} gas fraction using the basic properties of galaxies, we modeled it using a linear mixture model of the stellar mass and color based on our control sample.
+The relation is:

-Following \citet{Sorgho25}, we considered the Normal distribution for detections and the Censored distribution for non-detections.
+where $b$ is a constant.
+Following \citet{Sorgho25}, we considered the normal distribution for detections and the censored distribution for non-detections.
+The distribution is defined as:

+where $\mu$ is the model defined by Equation \ref{equ:define_model}. $F_Y(\mu_c, M_{\mathrm{HI,\ up}})$ is the probability that a normally distributed variable with the censored mean $\mu_\mathrm{c}$ is below the H\,{\sc i} mass upper limit $M_{\mathrm{HI,\ up}}$.
 We use the Markov chain Monte Carlo (MCMC) implementation to fit the relation via P{ Y}MC \citep{Abril23}.
 Figure \ref{fig:mcmc_distri} shows the distributions of posteriors for H\,{\sc i} gas fraction prediction.
-The fitted relation is :
+Each diagonal panel is the marginalized $1$D posterior distribution of the parameters.
+The $1\sigma$ constrains are $m_1=-0.44\pm0.10$, $m_2=-1.14\pm0.36$, $b=4.67\pm0.80$ and $\sigma_{\mathrm{HI}}=0.19\pm0.01$.
+A correlation between $m_1$ and $b$ suggests that the model may explain part of the observed trend of $f_{\mathrm{HI}}$ with $M_*$ by invoking a Malmquist bias \citep{Zu20}.
+The posterior probability of $m_1$ tends to be zero around $m_1=-0.23$, indicating that a negative intrinsic correlation between $f_{\mathrm{HI}}$ and $M_*$ at fixed $g$-$r$ remains useful for interpreting the data.
+The fitted relation is: